 - It is stable, tough, durable and hard-wearing.

-Many people when they think of cork, have this image of the cheap and tacky cork tiles that were popular in the 70s and this really puts them off.
-But this new generation of cork flooring couldn’t be further from that.
+Many people, when they think of cork as flooring, have this image of the cheap and tacky cork tiles that were popular in the 70s and this really puts them off.
+But this new generation of cork as flooring couldn’t be further from that.

 Corka is available in a range of six beautiful finishes that will totally make you re-evaluate your opinion of cork flooring.
 From the wide-grained natural beauty of Amizade to the subtle block patterning of Camada to the modern grey washes of Bacana, the Corka range brings cork flooring into the 21st Century with its contemporary new look.